blackhatcoder-37/Sentiment-Analysis-and-Blockchain-configuration/README.md

 ## 🏆 Award Recognition

 This project received the **Best Research Paper Award** at ICBCAI-2025 (2nd International Conference on Emerging Research in Blockchain and Artificial Intelligence), organized by Dwaraka Doss Goverdhan Doss Vaishnav College, Chennai on September 17th, 2025.
-The research is IEEE recognized.
+The research is IEEE recognized.Also the proceedings are avilable regarging the research do check it out.

 ---